gquintard/varnish-rs/README.md

 `varnish-rs` relies on `varnish-sys` (in this same repository) to generate bindings from the `libvarnish` headers which you will need to install, depending on you linux distribution, the related package can be named `varnish-devel`, `varnish-dev` or maybe `libvarnish-dev`.

-Right now, the only Varnish version supported is `7.0`.
+Right now, the only Varnish versions supported are `7.*`.

 ## Python3